 Discus Darting Future Prevention Tips

 - Change the water in the tank regularly.
-Make sure to clean the tank before any water change.
+Make sure to clean the tank before any water changes.

-- Do not overstock your tank with either fishes, plants, or objects.
+- Do not overstock your tank with fish, plants, or objects.

 - Avoid overfeeding your fish.
 Food not eaten decay and lead to a build-up of ammonia.